-- Determine acceptable input, check for match --- don't just check against list of "nonmatches"
+- Determine acceptable input, check for match --- don't just check against list of -non-matches

 - Limit maximum length

 - Watch out for special characters, escape chars.

 - Check bounds on integer values

 - Check for negative inputs

 - Check for large inputs that might cause overflow!

 - Filenames

-- Disallow , ..., etc.
+- Disallow , .., etc.

 - Command-line arguments

-- \circ Even argv[0]...
+- Even argv[0]...

 - Commands

 - E.g., SQL (see later)

 - URLs, http variables

 - E.g., cross site scripting, more

-- Next lecture
+Next lecture

-SQL INJECTION ATTACKS
+SOL INJECTION ATTACKS

-SQL injection is an attack in which malicious code is inserted into strings that are later passed to an instance of SQL Server for parsing and execution.
+SQL injection is an attack in which malicious code is inserted into strings that are laterpassed to an instance of SQL Server for parsing and execution.

-Finding Sites: When talking to find a vulnerable site for SQL Injection you will hear the term Dork a lot, this refers to a google search term targeted at finding vulnerable websites.
-An example of a google dork is inurl:index.php?id=, entering this string in google search engine would return all sites from google cache with the string news.php?id= in their URL.
+Finding Sites: When talking to find a vulnerable site for SQL Injection you will hear the term example of a google dork is inurl:index.php?id=, entering this string in google search engine would return all sites from google cache with the string news.php?id= in their URL.